 Make sure your IoT device has power and boot it into Windows 10.
 Connect the device to a display.

 Connect your IoT device to your local network.
 You may connect directly via ethernet or Wi-Fi or use Internet Connection Sharing (ICS) to connect through your development machine.

+Note: For more information on connecting your IoT device to your local network, visit https://ms-iot.github.io/content/en-US/win10/ConnectToDevice.htm

 Determine the local IP address of your IoT device.
 A Raspberry Pi 2 running the default Windows 10 for IoT devices displays its device name and IP address on the home screen.